Managing Remote Mounts¶

 Resolve Mount Consistency¶

-A script runs in the background to keep the data in mount_information table and mounts in sync.
+A script runs in the background to keep the data in the mount_information table and mounts in sync.
 If for some reason, the data for a mount mounted inside the mount engine and data corresponding to that mount in mount_information table becomes inconsistent, the mount is unmounted.
-For example, if a mount is in disconnected state in DB but it is mounted in the engine, then it will be unmounted.
+For example, if a mount is in a disconnected state in DB but it is mounted in the engine, then it will be unmounted.

 A mount can be used at two places: